 Welcome to Year 1!

-Our learning theme for Summer One is: Paws, Claws and Whiskers
+Our learning theme for Spring Term Two is: Paws, Claws and Whiskers

 In our Connected Curriculum, we will be gathering knowledge linked to the Big Question: